 - (4) Includes 141,960 shares of our common stock issuable upon exercise of warrants with a fixed exercise price of \$6.00 per share and options to purchase 20,000 shares of common stock.
 Includes 230,549 shares of our common stock that remain subject to an option entered into by Dr. Schaffer with various funds on August 3, 2007 in connection with the merger, which option became exercisable on July 31, 2008; as such, while Dr. Schaffer has sole voting power over the shares he does not have sole investment power over the shares.
-Dr. Schaffer is a member of our Board of Directors. - (5) Steel Partners II Master Fund L.P., a Cayman Islands exempted limited partnership ("Steel Master"), is the owner of approximately 99% of the limited partnership interests in WebFinancial L.P., a Delaware limited partnership ("Web L.P.").
-Web L.P. is the sole limited partner of Steel Partners II, L.P., a Delaware limited partnership ("Steel Partners II").
-Steel Partners LLC, a Delaware limited liability company ("Partners LLC"), is the manager of Web L.P., Steel Partners II and Steel Master.
-The general partner of Steel Partners II has delegated to Partners LLC the exclusive power to vote and dispose of the securities held by Steel Partners II.
-Warren G. Lichtenstein is the manager of Partners LLC.
-By virtue of these relationships, each of Steel Master, Partners LLC, Web L.P. and Mr. Lichtenstein may be deemed to beneficially own the shares of our common stock owned by Steel Partners II.
-The information in this footnote and in the table (with respect to the number of shares beneficially owned prior to the offering) has been obtained from Steel Partners II's Schedule 13G/A filed with the SEC on January 5, 2009. - (6) Hummingbird Management, LLC ("Hummingbird Management") is the investment manager to each of Hummingbird Value Fund, LP ("Hummingbird Value") and Hummingbird SPAC Partners, LP ("Hummingbird SPAC", and together with Hummingbird Value, the "Hummingbird Funds").
+Dr. Schaffer is a member of our Board of Directors. - (5) Steel Partners II Master Fund L.P. ("Steel Master") is the sole limited partner of Steel Partners II, L.P. ("Steel Partners II").
+Steel Partners II GP LLC ("Steel GP LLC") is the general partner of Steel Partners II and Steel Master.
+Steel Partners LLC ("Partners LLC") is the investment manager of Steel Partners II and Steel Master.
+Warren G. Lichtenstein is the manager of Partners LLC and the managing member of Steel GP LLC.
+By virtue of these relationships, each of Steel GP LLC, Steel Master, Partners LLC and Mr. Lichtenstein may be deemed to beneficially own the PharmAthene shares listed here.
+The information in this footnote and in the table (with respect to the number of shares beneficially owned prior to the offering) has been obtained from Steel Partners II's Schedule 13G filed with the SEC on October 27, 2008. - (6) Hummingbird Management, LLC ("Hummingbird Management") is the investment manager to each of Hummingbird Microcap Value Fund, LP ("Hummingbird Microcap"), Hummingbird Value Fund, LP ("Hummingbird Value") and Hummingbird SPAC Partners, LP ("Hummingbird SPAC", and together with Hummingbird Microcap and Hummingbird Value, the "Hummingbird Funds").
 Hummingbird Capital, LLC ("Hummingbird Capital") is the general partner of each of the Hummingbird Funds.
 Paul D. Sonkin is the managing member of each of Hummingbird Management and Hummingbird Capital.
 By virtue of these relationships, each of Hummingbird Management, Hummingbird Capital and Mr. Sonkin may be deemed to beneficially own the PharmAthene shares listed here.
-The information in this footnote and in the table (with respect to the number of shares beneficially owned prior to the offering) has been obtained from Hummingbird Management.
+The information in this footnote and in the table (with respect to the number of shares beneficially owned prior to the offering) has been obtained from Hummingbird Management's Schedule 13G filed with the SEC on October 27, 2008.